 All told, the pre-existing social insurance system combined with the expansions in the Recovery Act and subsequent extensions were very effective in preventing a large rise in the poverty rate, despite a substantial downturn in the economy.
 Even though the economy was dealt its most severe blow since the Great Depression, Wimer et al. (2013) find that from 2007 to 2010, the poverty rate measured to include the effects of antipoverty policy measures rose just half a percentage point.
 Excluding these measures, the poverty rate would have risen 4.5 percentage points-nine times greater than the actual increase.
-Chapter 6 further discusses the effects of the Administration's policies on reducing poverty.
+Further analysis indicates that the aforementioned expansions to antipoverty programs included in the Recovery Act were responsible for averting much of the increase in poverty that would have otherwise taken place.
+Specifically, the Recovery Act lowered the poverty rate by 1.7 percentage point in 2010 and the Recovery Act and subsequent extensions lifted 19 million people-years cumulatively out of poverty through 2012, as shown in Figure 11.
+Because these figures are only based on expansions to safety net programs and do not account for the antipoverty impact of the Recovery Act's job creation measures, they should be thought of as a lower bound estimate of the Act's full impact on vulnerable households.